Using Branches

 This restriction is true regardless of how you perform the modifications.
 This sequence also fails.

 This restriction will be lifted in a future release of the database.
-For now you must ROLLBACK any transaction that modifies more than one branch.
+For now you must ROLLBACK

 If you use a database name that isn't qualified by a branch or other revision specifier, it still resolves to a particular branch.
 The rules for this are subtle.

-• If dolt_checkout() was called to switch the checked-out branch previously in this session, an unqualified database name will resolve to that branch. dolt_checkout() has the side-effect of changing what branch an unqualified database name resolves to for the remainder of a session.
+was called to switch the checked-out branch previously in this session, an unqualified database name will resolve to that branch. dolt_checkout()

-• Otherwise, an unqualified database name resolves to the default branch, typically main.
+Otherwise, an unqualified database name resolves to the default branch, typically main

 An example:

-In the last line, mydb resolves to mydb/main because no branch was checked out with dolt_checkout() in this session.
+because no branch was checked out with dolt_checkout()

-Using dolt_checkout() instead of USE changes this behavior:
+instead of USE

-In the last line of this example, mydb resolves to mydb/branch2, because that was the branch last checked out with dolt_checkout().
+, because that was the branch last checked out with dolt_checkout()

-Note that these name resolution rules apply to all statements that use an unqualified database name, not just USE.
-For example, insert into mydb.t1 values (4) will also modify the last checked-out branch, or the default branch, depending on session history.
+Note that these name resolution rules apply to all statements that use an unqualified database name, not just USE